linfeng-wang/LSHTMPathogenSeqLab.github.io/collections/_people/troberts.md

 forname: Thomas
 surname: Roberts
-title: PhD student (OneZoo CDT)
-Important fact: Enjoys long hikes, the record being a 86 mile walk completed in 38 hours (only stopped at the pub a couple of times)
+title: PhD student (OneZoo CDT) important fact: Enjoys long hikes, the record being a 86 mile walk completed in 38 hours (only stopped at the pub a couple of times)
 tags:
   - Salmonella
   - Genomics